Yes. We've been leaving cars at Tanjong Leman for 25 years and

 vegetarian menu for guests to choose from.
 We stock plenty of fresh produce and make all our own recipes from

 scratch, we do not use pre prepared products.
 A gluten free diet is easy at Sea Gypsy we offer gluten free pasta and snacks, bake gluten free carrot cake for afternoon tea but we do not stock

-wheat free bread, pasta or snacks.
+wheat free bread.
 If you wish to bring some with you we will happily store them in our kitchen for you.
 We also stock rice milk, soy milk & almond milk.

 restaurant for theme parties or fancy dress is also fun.
 Our party booking sheet makes organizing so easy,